 Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company (collectively, the IOUs) propose:

-Reduce threshold for requiring telemetry from 1 MWac to 250 kWac if proposed telemetry solution is less than $20,000.
+Reduce threshold for requiring telemetry from 1 MWac to 250 kWac only if estimated proposed telemetry solution All-in Cost is less than $20,000; such projects remain responsible for actual cost of the telemetry solution.
+To provide transparency regarding estimated vs. actual cost of telemetry solution for such projects, the IOUs propose to supplement existing Commission data reporting.

-Continue to utilize existing Rule 21 telemetry threshold based upon the Generating Facility Capacity, which includes the generating facility aggregate net capacity (where it includes multiple resources, including storage).
+Continue to utilize existing Rule 21 telemetry threshold based upon the Generating Facility Nameplate Rating Capacity, which includes the generating facility aggregate nameplate rating capacity (where it includes multiple resources, including storage).

 Continue to allow IOUs existing flexibility in development of lower cost telemetry solutions in accordance with specific needs.